 Juvenile Justice Clinic

-The Juvenile Justice Clinic also provides opportunities for some students to pursue juvenile justice policy issues.
-For example, every semester a student works exclusively on Maine’s Juvenile Drug Treatment Court policy.
-This student sits on a state-wide steering committee, is part of the York County drug treatment court team and provides individual representation to juveniles enrolled in drug court.
+The Juvenile Justice Clinic provides opportunities for some students to pursue broader juvenile justice policy issues.
+For example, students often work with Maine’s Juvenile Justice Advisory Group and Criminal Law Advisory Committee to research, draft and edit proposed legislation.
 Other students may work on ongoing juvenile advocacy projects in Maine, and around the country.